Charles the Bold: Rivalry with Louis XI

-The League of the Public Weal was a confederation of prominent French princes — Charles of Berry (the king's brother), Francis II, Duke of Brittany, John II, Duke of Bourbon, and Jacques and John d'Armagnac — which was formed to undermine Louis XI's authority.
-They declared Charles of Berry the regent of France and appointed Francis II as the captain general of the army.
-With the threat of rebellion looming, Louis offered to pardon all the dukes and lords.
-Minor lords accepted the pardon, but the dukes persisted with their demands.
-The members of the league chose Charles as their leader and began amassing an army.
-The League became the most dangerous in a series of princely revolts against the French crown; one chronicle recorded the number of the participants against Louis XI to be seven dukes, twelve counts, two lords, one marshal, and 51,000 men-at-arms.
+The League of the Public Weal was a confederation of prominent French princes formed to undermine Louis XI's authority.
+Its leading members included Charles of Berry (the king's brother), Francis II, Duke of Brittany, John II, Duke of Bourbon, and Jacques and John d'Armagnac.
+The league declared Charles of Berry regent of France and appointed Francis II captain general of the army.
+As rebellion loomed, Louis offered to pardon all the dukes and lords involved.
+The lesser lords accepted the pardon, but the leading princes persisted with their demands.
+The members of the league then chose Charles as their leader and began to assemble an army.
+The league became the most dangerous in a series of princely revolts against the French crown; one chronicle recorded the number of the participants against Louis XI to be seven dukes, twelve counts, two lords, one marshal, and 51,000 men-at-arms.

-To counteract the rebels, Louis XI amassed an army and sent it southwards to central France to defeat John II of Bourbon.
+To counteract the rebels, Louis XI raised an army and marched south into central France to defeat John II of Bourbon.
 Charles soon mustered an army of 25,000 men and marched towards Paris.
-Louis and his army hastily returned to Paris to defend the city against Charles's army.
-On 15 July, Charles reached the village of Montlhéry; in search of his allies' armies, he discovered that the royal army was camped in Arpajon, a few miles south.
-On learning of Charles's position, Louis moved to fight him.
+Louis then hastily returned to Paris to defend the city.
+On 15 July, Charles reached the village of Montlhéry and discovered that the royal army was camped a few miles south at Arpajon.
+On learning of Charles's position, Louis moved to engage him.